kety-folf/fluffchat-client/README.md

 the client for fluffchat
 the server can be found at
 kety-folf/fluffchat-server
-console app does not support encryption yes
+console app does not support encryption yet